 After the news of Qu Yuan’s death was spread, the local people who admired Qu Yan so much wanted to retrieve his body by boat.
-They also made sticky rice balls and dropped them in a river, so the fish would eat the rice balls and not Qu Yuan’s body.
+They also made sticky rice balls and dropped them in the river, so the fish would eat the rice balls and not Qu Yuan’s body.
 They also played drums to scare the fish away.

 While this is a sad, patriotic story from ancient China, the cultural importance was so great that it became a Chinese festival that is celebrated every year because it represents several values: honor, loyalty, dragon, food, and honoring the dead.

-The Best Ways to Celebrate Dragon Boat Festival with Your Kids
+10 Best Ways to Celebrate Dragon Boat Festival with Your Kids

-2. Build a Dragon boat
+1. Build a dragon boat

-3. Read stories about Dragon Boat Festival
+3. Read stories and Play Game about the Dragon Boat Festival

-4. Work on Dragon Boat Festival Theme Pack
+4. Work on Dragon Boat Festival printables

 5. Make crafts or painting of dragon boats

 - Chinese Art & Crafts: Origami Paper Rice Dumplings